Inklingo

 AdjectiveB1Informal/Regional

-Use 'comido' informally or regionally to describe something that has been eaten, especially when referring to a portion of food.
+Use 'comido' informally and regionally to describe food that has been eaten or a person who has finished eating.

 A bright green apple resting on a wooden surface, clearly showing a large, crescent-shaped bite mark taken out of its side.